 Looking over the horrible cards in a gift shop will help you realize there is room for someone with a little creativity who is also interested in starting a greeting card business.

 If you are creative and can get your thoughts on paper, there is opportunity.
-According to the Greeting Card Association, this is a 7.5 billion-dollar industry.
-There are over 2000 greeting card publishers, ranging from major corporations (i.e. Hallmark) to small family-run organizations.
+According to the Greeting Card Association, this is a growing industry.

-There are a lot of “mom-and-pop” businesses who have started in their basements and done pretty well, even though the big guys like Hallmark control a majority of the market.
+There are a lot of “mom-and-pop” businesses who have started in their basements and done pretty well, even though the big players like Hallmark, of course, still control a majority of the market.

 Another option is to be a freelance designer or writer and you send your work to existing greeting card publishers for a fee.